ablation-bench/ablation-bench.github.io/README.md

 #### **<span class="authorablation">AuthorAblation</span>**

-In AuthorAblation the task is generating an ablation plan given a paper's title, abstract, and truncated content up to the method section.
+In <span class="authorablation">AuthorAblation</span> the task is generating an ablation plan given a paper's title, abstract, and truncated content up to the method section.

-The output is a structured JSONL file containing up to $k$ ablation entries.
+The output is a structured JSONL file containing up to k ablation entries.
 Each entry should describe the removal or modification of a specific component of the proposed method, aiming to assess its individual contribution.

 <details>
 <summary>Example output for MotionEditor paper from AuthorAblation dev split</summary>